-A number of respondents stated that despite the internship being virtual, they still made connections with their co-interns and supervisors.

-They also stated that they got to know and engage with different people and shared their knowledge and skills.
+Some respondents stated that despite the virtual internship, they still made connections with their co-interns and supervisors.
+They also stated that they got to know and engage with different people, sharing their knowledge and skills.
 The respondents were happy, and they enjoyed it even if the setting was just virtual.